TheMakerStation/T-Shirt-Designs/files/readme.md

 license information is not available
 2. Nation Of Makers
 Inspired by Ian Cole's "We Are A Nation Of Makers" design
+The majority of icons used in the NOM design on this repo were sourced from https://pixabay.com/en/photos/?min_width=&min_height=&colors=grayscale&q=tools&image_type=vector&order=popular